• Skip to primary navigation

 • ×

-Using some of your garden perennials for containers is a great way to save money.
-Also dividing perennials in a garden bed keeps them happy and healthy.
-And, if you purchase a few new perennials for a container you could always move them into the garden at the end of the season.
+Using some of your garden perennials in containers is a great way to save money.
+Also, dividing perennials in a garden bed keeps them happy and healthy.
+And, if you purchase a few new perennials for a container, you could always move them into the garden at the end of the season.

 Newsletter Signup